levatas-agency/engineering/websites-checklist.md

 1. Monitoring alerts are in place to report any downtime with the site.
 1. Generation of logs is active and properly coordinated with the server's disk capacity.
 1. A Content Delivery Network (CDN) is used to deliver all the static resources of the site.
+1. Updates to the site are accessible to clients without having them clearing their cache.

 ## Security and risk mitigation